Wyoming Whiskey Trip Reports

 The USGS Grand Teton topo maps (7.5 min, etc) from 1899 to 2021, are available for a free download in many formats.
 The formats include GeoPDF and GeoTiff files for tracking your location in real time from a smartphone app like Avenza while offline.
 You can also build your own topo map on the USGS website

 Do you need a GPS track to find your way?
 Not so much during the day.
-It might be helpful at night.
-Just interesting to check out.
+It can be helpful at night.
 This hiker was walking just under 4 miles per hour when they started.
 It looks like they petered out on the switchbacks above the Meadows Camping Zone.

 ~ Hiking Times ~